AdaRoseCannon/pwa-talks/hack.md

 The best practises for web apps are a combination of the best practises for the web and the best practises for native apps.

-But there are a few buzzwords which apply to all progressive web apps
+But there are a few buzzwords which should apply to all progressive web apps

 * Responsive Design - They should work on a wide variety of screen layouts from desktop to mobile.
 * Offline First - They should present some content if the network fails.
 A blank screen or a browser error is not acceptable.